DarynOngera/ElixirServerCore/README.md

   ]
 ```

-Then mount their routes separately in your router:
+Then define routes explicitly in your router:

 ```elixir
 import Core.HTTP.BaseRouter